anarchitech/muforth-anarchitech/README_Windows.md

 Open up powershell in administrator mode and execute the following:

 ```
 prompt> winget install usbipd
 ```

 Keep the admin terminal open, open up another terminal as a normal user.
-We next need to fix linux so that it is aware of wsl so you won't need to run muforth as root.
+We next need to fix linux so that it is aware of wsl.

 Do the following: